 - Red poppies, the most recognizable element of Remembrance Day, have been used to memorialize soldiers since the end of The Great War.
 They were first used in this way by Moina Michael, a woman who was inspired by John McRae’s poem, “In Flanders Fields”, also sometimes known as “We Shall Not Sleep”.

 There will be Remembrance Day events held in communities across the country, with the national commemorative service happening in Ottawa.

 To find major events near you, we recommend the Veterans Affairs Canada’s website, which lists services and other related events across Canada.

 There are also various online resources available which aim to teach children about how and why Remembrance Day is a holiday in Canada.
 The Canada Remembers Program, created by the Canadian government’s veteran’s services, is a great tool to use when teaching younger Canadians about Remembrance Day both at home and in the classroom.

-Be sure to check with your local municipality for any other Remembrance Day observances happening in your neighbourhood, and feel free to let us know if you think we have left anything out.
+Be sure to check with your local municipality for any other Remembrance Day observances happening in your neighbourhood.
+You can find a great many more events here.